jeffreykegler/hoonlint/misc/whitespace.md

           ==  ==                                        ::
 ```

-Recall that a terminator is
+Recall that a boundary is
 a HEPHEP (`--`) or
 a TISTIS (`==`).
-Successive terminators may occur on the same line,
+Successive boundaries may occur on the same line,
-as part of a **criss-cross terminator line**.
+as part of a **criss-cross boundary line**.
-A terminator is in a criss-cross line does not have to
+A boundary is in a criss-cross line does not have to
 be aligned correctly,
-if some other terminator with the required alignment
+if some other boundary with the required alignment
 "stands in" for it.

-Note, however, that since every terminator on the line requires some
+Note, however, that since every boundary on the line requires some
-terminator to be aligned according to this standard,
+boundary to be aligned according to this standard,
-all of the terminators end up with an alignment requirement.
+all of the boundaries end up with an alignment requirement.
-In the example above, the two terminators on line 918 stand in
+In the example above, the two boundaries on line 918 stand in
 for each other,
 and each imposes an alignment requirement on the other.

 Criss-cross lines are so called because
 if you draw
-a line from each terminator on the criss-cross line
+a line from each boundary on the criss-cross line
 to the rune that
 it matches syntactically,
 you end up with